DJBarnes/django-adminlte2-pdq/README.md

 ADMINLTE2_INCLUDE_ADMIN_NAV_ON_MAIN_PAGES = (True/False)
 ```

-By default there will be a implicit separator bar rendered between each menu
+By default, there will be an implicit separator bar rendered between each menu
 group.
 These groups include: **MENU_FIRST**, **MENU**, **MENU_LAST**, and the
 **Admin Menu**.